Sales Enablement

 Because of their product model, Egynte has many different use cases.
 As such, their product demos are targeted towards these different buyer personas and use cases.

-This is reflected in their demo center, where each click-through demo also has a checklist so users can easily jump through the different use cases that apply to them, all without leaving the tour.
+This is reflected in their demo center, where each self-guided tour also has a checklist so users can easily jump through the different use cases that apply to them, all without leaving the tour.

 Egnyte currently has about 20 product tours in their demo center, including tours on topics like: